ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/delete.rst

 Delete Artifacts
 ----------------

-The most basic format to delete an Artifact is:
+The basic format to delete an Artifact is:

 .. code::